 In year 6, a residential overnight visit takes place (5 days/4 nights).
-This provides a wealth of wonderful learning opportunities at Peat Rigg residential activity centre (located just outside Thornton-Le-Dale).
+This provides a wealth of wonderful learning opportunities at Peat Rigg residential activity centre (located in Cropton Forest).
 Walking, canoeing, shelter building, and rock climbing are all introduced at a level suitable for pupils.